-This Keyword Planner is all you really need for your keyword research.
+This Keyword Planner is all you really need as Google SEO tool for your keyword research and keyword analysis.
 The keyword research process helps you identify relevant keywords that you can focus on within your articles to get some or all of that traffic!

 Here is an example of a search for social media tools.
 When you select the keyword ideas section you will get a list of similar keywords.

 Read this detailed guide on Google Keyword Planner.

 Google analytics is a very useful website analysis and Google SEO tool that provides a broad range of information that can help you with the search engine optimization of your site.
 For example: